 Keyboards don’t have specific compose keys.
 Instead, you can define one of the existing keys on your keyboard as a compose key.

-Click on Keyboard to open the panel.
+Click Tweaks to open the application.

 You can type many common characters using the compose key, for example: